 Discovery-Based, Reggio Emilia Inspired Learning

-Since 1998, the Lab School has been inspired by the Reggio Emilia
+Since 1998, the Center for Early Childhood Education at NVCC has been inspired by the Reggio Emilia

 Approach to teaching young children.
 Emergent Curriculum, artistic